Welcome to Cerebral Palsy Strong!

 I love being close to the ocean; the outdoors & open spaces

-I am currently pursuing a Master of the Arts Degree in Media & Public Engagement at The University of Colorado, Boulder
+I hold an MA in Media & Public Engagement from The University of Colorado, Boulder

 Contact me: email@example.com